What Questions are asked at the Marriage-Based Interview?

 So you filed the application, received the receipt notices, and after months of waiting, finally received the interview notice for your marriage based interview.
 You may be wondering what to expect and specifically what kind of questions will be asked.
 Our Immigration Lawyer can help guide you through the process and even attend the interview with you.

 If you and your loved one are in a genuine marital relationship and know about each other’s daily lives, you should have a good experience at the interview and be able to prove the validity of your marriage to an officer.
 Our immigration lawyer has attended hundreds of marital based interviews and helped spouses successfully obtain their U.S. permanent resident “green card” status.
-If you have any additional questions related to this process call us today at 503-951-8209.
+If you have any additional questions related to this process contact us today or call us at (866)691-9894.